tiny-pilot/janus-gateway/debian/README.md

 ## Overview

-We use a [Dockerfile](Dockerfile) to build an ARMv7 (armhf) Debian package with precompiled Janus binaries.
-The resulting Debian package is stored as a Docker artifact.
+We use Docker as a build context for creating an ARMv7 (armhf) Debian package, with precompiled Janus binaries (see the [Dockerfile](Dockerfile) for the complete build procedure).
+The resulting artifact is emitted to the `releases/` folder.
 For example:

 ```bash
 releases/janus_1.0.2-20220513_armhf.deb